MagnusBrzenk/typescript-immutable-MERN-stack-demo/src/common/models/_README.md

 This has two annoying consequences.

 Firstly, typescript will not complain if you 'mix different paths' together.
-(TOD): give an example of what that means).
-Fortunately, it's quite rare that you would do that, and it doesnt disrupt the main thing that typescript helps you with: catching typos and easy refactoring.
+(TODO: give an example of what that means.)
+Fortunately, it's quite rare that you would do that, and it doesnt disrupt the main thing that typescript helps you with (catching typos and easy refactoring).

 Secondly, it makes your intellisense hard to work with, since, if you have a types issue, typescript will want to report to you ALL of the possible key combinations that can't be assigned to (typically) the simple type you want.
 Some effort has been made to alleviate this problem in the metatyping by using the 'Exclude<>' operator, but this doesnt always work and, sometimes might even make it worse :(